BYTEWALLET · FINTECH · SHIPPED 2024

 placeholder text in production

-8 sections competing for the same screen.
-One section had placeholder text live in the App Store.
-The user trying to send crypto could not finish a transaction.
+Eight sections competing for the same screen.
+The user trying to send crypto couldn't finish a transaction.

 ✕ PROPOSED — FOCUSED HOME & NAV